 The Planning Commission makes recommendations to city council concerning:

 - Development Approvals

 The commission also makes determinations on requests for off-street parking requirement waivers.
 The commission's advice to the city council, except in the case of parking waivers, is always in the form of a recommendation; City Council may also hear appeals of, review, modify or deny the commission's approval, disapproval or approval with conditions of off-street parking waivers upon the recommendation of a member of Council, Planning and Development Director and/or the City Manager.

 The elected city council makes all final decisions on land development and comprehensive planning matters

-View the commission's submission deadlines, annual report and work plan, work plan prioritization matrix, and rules of procedure (adopted October 11, 2017 and revised May 7, 2019).
+View the commission's submission deadlines, annual report and work plan, and rules of procedure (adopted October 11, 2017 and revised May 7, 2019).

 Design ReviewIn their review of land use proposals, the Planning Commission and City Council may consider comments from the Downtown Newark Partnership (DNP) Design Committee regarding land use projects located in Newark’s downtown and may also consult the DNP Design Guidelines for Downtown Newark, per Chapter 27, Appendix XIII of the City Code.